Tag Archives: EDUprotocols

 Thin Slides: Historical Knowledge Activators

-Do your students turn their backs to their audience and read every word off their slides when it is time to present?
+Do your students turn their backs to their audience and read every word off of their slides when it is time to present?
 If the answer is yes, then Thin Slides are the way to solve this problem.

 Thin Slides are a creative EduProtocol that limit students to one image and one word or phrase and then ask them to speak for one minute.
 Repeated reps with Thin Slides have helped my students be more creative whether they are designing museum exhibits, children’s books, or giving Ignite Talks.